S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Basic Flow:**
 1. The system monitors container health through heartbeat signals or other health checks.
 2. Upon detecting a container failure through the heartbeat protocol described below, the node in charge of error handling marks the affected tasks as "failed" or "incomplete" and initiates recovery procedures.
-3. Recovery procedures generally will involve checking if the failed container was working on any tasks when it failed, and if it was, sending a status event with the task ID to requeue to the machine in charge of requeing failed tasks.
+3. Recovery procedures generally will involve checking if the failed container was working on any tasks when it failed, and if it was, sending a ContainerFailureDetected event on the message bus / queue, which contains the task ID to requeue and logging it to the database.
-4. A status event will also be sent to administrators in case they want to investigate the root cause of the container failure.
+4. There will be a machine in charge of requeueing tasks listening on the queue in order to requeue these faied tasks.
 5. Progress updates and status changes are logged to the database for monitoring and tracking purposes.

 **Alternative Flows:**